danchitnis/webgl-plot/LOG10.md

   plotter.transformToLogSpace(currentBounds); // View preserved automatically!
 }

-// Switching back to linear
-plotter.setLogAxis(false, false); // Switch to linear axes if (currentBounds) {
+// Switching back to linear - NOW WITH SYMMETRIC API! plotter.setLogAxis(false, false); // Switch to linear axes if (currentBounds) {
+  // Use the new transformToLinearSpace method to preserve view plotter.transformToLinearSpace(currentBounds); // View preserved automatically!
+  // OR use autoScale() if you want to fit all data instead of preserving view
-  // For linear mode, you may want to use autoScale() or manual transform plotter.autoScale(); // Auto-scale to fit all data
+  // plotter.autoScale(); // Auto-scale to fit all data in current coordinate space }
-  // OR preserve specific bounds with manual linear transform }

-// The old manual approach is no longer needed:
-// ❌ No more: transformBoundsToLinearSpace(bounds, wasLogX, wasLogY)
-// ✅ Enhanced API handles this automatically based on coordinateSpace info
 ```

 **Why this distinction matters:**

 - `getAllDataBounds()` returns complete data extent → autoscales to fit all data
 - `getDataBounds()` returns current viewport bounds → preserves zoom/pan state
 - Choose based on whether you want to autoscale or maintain current view